 Community Corrections Division

-Community Corrections Division probation officers believe offenders have the capacity to change.
-They use communication skills, problem-solving strategies and risk assessment techniques to help offenders learn better ways of responding to the world around them.
+Our probation officers use case management strategies and interventions that have been proven through research to reduce reoffending.
+They lead by example, use communication skills, problem-solving strategies and risk assessment techniques, such as Strategic Community Supervision, to help individuals learn better ways of responding to the world around them.

-- Balancing supervising and enforcing court orders with assisting offenders to make positive changes in their lives
+- Balancing supervising and enforcing court orders with helping individuals to make positive changes in their lives.

-- Applying the appropriate level of intervention and programming to offenders who are assessed as high risk to reoffend
+- Applying the appropriate level of intervention and programming to individuals based on their assessed risk to reoffend.

-- Matching offenders with interventions that account for their personal characteristics and learning styles
+- Matching individuals with interventions that work with their personal characteristics and learning styles.